 6.1 Treasury management advisers (Capita Asset Services) have been appointed to assist in achieving the objectives set out in the Treasury Policy Statement.
 The Strategic Director, Corporate Resources has not appointed external investment fund managers to directly invest the Council's cash.
-This position is subject to an annual review.
+This position is based on there being adequately qualified staff within the internal Treasury Management function, supported by Capita Asset Services thereby facilitating more timely and cost effective decision making.